iamyaw/cl-bootcamp/README.md

 Instructions for additional demos are hosted on the [Knowledge Base](https://support.cumulusnetworks.com/hc/en-us/sections/200398866-Demos-and-Training).

-## Development

-Development on the enablement git repo is restricted because the code provided is simply taken from the [cldemo git repo](https://github.com/cumulusnetworks/cldemo) and restructured for a more education friendly environment.
-We suggest making changes to the cldemo git repo rather than the education material found here.

 ### Requirements

 Any system capable of running Ansible, Puppet and git can run the code provided here.